john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 {% youtube o4nCgV5WUHA %}

 # Reflection and Review
-Things that I didn't do well and improvements:
+Things that I didn't do well and designed adjustments:
 1. Keeps the scale balanced between resource and business goal.
 Maximizes the quality of game under the capability cap of team
-2. Puts phone integration test into iteration loop early with Unity cloud build so problem can be discovered in early stage.
+2. Puts phone integration test into iteration loop early on with Unity cloud build so problem can be discovered in early stage.
 Unity cloud build for minimizing effort of switching between platforms and build time
 3. Never reveal developing process to users.
 They don't know what you're doing in most cases.
 No need for them to laugh on you or losing the confidence of customers.
-Only reveal them to experts
+Only reveal development process to experts
 4. Generates less inheritance.
-Encapsulates motion, action, animation control related codes into something like controller class and attach both entity class and controller class to Unity game object.
+Encapsulates motion, action, animation control related codes into something like controller class and attach both entity class and controller class to Unity game object

 Things that I'm proud of:
 1. Appropriately design the flow of work, takes scrum discipline into praticle product implementation